cyga/invest-denmark/README.md

 * In the short-term, a fund performs better than an ETF for usual investment account (not specially taxed as aktiesparekonto (aka ASK)) especially with a low starting base.
 The main reason for that is that ETFs hit stock top tax after some time only.
 * In the long-term, a fund performs better than an ETF for usual investment account (not specially taxed as aktiesparekonto (aka ASK)) especially with a higher (more realistic) base.
 The main reason is that we pay taxes on realization and all the years the delayed taxes start to grow significantly.

+You can find my calculations and graphs in the `compare.ipynb` Jupyter notebook.

+My overall view of the investment plan for long-term investments in Denmark as an expat:

+1. Buy ETFs for ratepension scheme annuarly for 65,500 DKK.
+It's tax-deductible and has special tax treatment.
+2. Buy ETFs for børneopsparing (child savings account) and/or child pension account.
+They have special tax treatments and low annual limits.
+3. Buy ETFs for aktiesparekonto (ASK) up to its limit (166,200 DKK).
+It has a special tax treatment (17% annuarly).
+4. Buy passive index funds which pay dividents (and re-invest them, of course) for the rest of the money.

+In case of leaving Denmark all these accounts can be left until the period you can use your money.
+Anyways, it's long-term investments and they still would work left as is.

 # Install

 ```